Omar-Irfan/DSAA/linkedLists/notes.md

   lookup O(n) - How is this better than Arrays? insert O(n) - How is this better than Arrays? delete O(n) - How is this better than Arrays?

+  Will discuss later...

+  ## What is a Pointer

+  -a reference to another place in memory